grew-nlp/grew_doc/content/doc/commands.md

 In fact, to deal with this case, **Grew** has two running modes with different behaviors.

  1. In the default mode, ineffective commands are simply ignored and the rewriting goes on with the next commands or rules.
- 1. In the safe mode (set by the `-safe_commands` argument), an ineffective command stop the rewriting with and produces an exection error.
+ 1. In the safe mode (set by the `-safe_commands` argument), an ineffective command stop the rewriting with and produces an execution error.

 ## List of ineffective Commands
 Commands which may be ineffective are: